opensearch-project/project-website/_posts/2023-04-10-opensource-perf.markdown

 meta_description: Learn how contributors of Apache James found out and fixed major performance problems in OpenSearch Java driver JSON parsing.
 ---

 As an open source enthusiast, I believe in the power of collaboration to make open source projects faster and more efficient.
-In this blog post, I will share how my team at [LINAGORA](https://linagora.com), contributing to the Apache James project, identified and addressed a performance issue in the OpenSearch java client using benchmark tools and flamegraphs, and collaborated with the OpenSearch community.
+In this blog post, I will share how my team at [Linagora](https://linagora.com), contributing to the [Apache James](https://james.apache.org) project, identified and addressed a performance issue in the OpenSearch java client using benchmark tools and flamegraphs, and collaborated with the OpenSearch community.

 [Apache James](https://james.apache.org), a.k.a.
 Java Apache Mail Enterprise Server, is an open source email server written in Java.
 It implements common email protocols like SMTP, IMAP or [JMAP](https://jmap.io).
 Apache James is easy to customize with a wide range of extension mechanisms.
 It is even easy to use as a toolbox to assemble your own email server!
 Apache James proposes an innovative architecture for email servers: James is stateless and relies on NoSQL databases and message brokers for state management.
 Thus administrating James is as easy as managing any modern web application: no sharding and no protocol-aware load balancing.
 Apache James uses OpenSearch for search-related features in the distributed mail server setup.